CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/README.md

 Let’s take the journey together with Contoso and see how easy it is accomplish all the above with Azure Arc-enabled data services.

 In this lab, you will leverage the existing Kubernetes cluster to deploy the Azure Arc data controller with Directly connect mode and Disconnected Mode, Azure Arc-enabled SQL Managed Instance, and Azure Arc-enabled PostgreSQL Hyperscale all the help on Azure portal,Azure Data studio and Azure CLI.
+You will be deploying the SQLMI with both type, DIsconnected mode and Direct connected mode.